-The following image provides a visual representation of the audio board installation procedure.
+The following image indicates the location of the audio board and provides a visual representation of the installation procedure.

 - 1. Align the screw hole on the audio board with the screw hole on the display-assembly base. - 2.
 Replace the screw (M3x5) to secure the audio board to the display-assembly base. - 3.
 Connect the audio-board cable to the system board.